-Here are 6 best ways to improve dog milk production that can help your girl supply lots of quality milk for her babies.
+Here are the six ways to improve dog milk production that can help your dog supply lots of quality milk for her babies to answer these questions.

 1. Give enough quality liquids

-Fenugreek capsules are easily available in health food stores or chemists.
+Fenugreek capsules are readily available in health food stores or chemists.
 They are also used for nursing humans too.
-You can mix it with your dog’s food or use it in the single form.
+You can mix it with your dog’s food or use it in a single form.